ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

 -   There are similar problems in C♯ and Kotlin, as secondar constructors must first call primary constructors before anything else.
 This problem is known as *constructor chaining issue*.

--   The easiest solution is to just implement a function/method and call it in both constructors.
-(Somebody likes to complicate things by implementing [*factory objects*](https://kt.academy/article/ek-factory-functions), also called *companion objects*.)
+-   The easiest solution is to implement the functionality in a function/method and call it in both constructors.

 # The Solution of the Riddle